SK-EID/smart-id-java-client/README.md

 ## Error handling for session status

 The session status response may return various error codes indicating the outcome of the session.
-Below are the possible endResult values for a completed session:
+Below are the possible end result values for a completed session:

 * `OK`: Session completed successfully.
 * `USER_REFUSED`: User refused the session.